kormart/comp-vision/README.md

     curl -X POST -H "Content-Type: application/json" http://10.0.1.101:8081/v2/apps -d@mara_video.json

+I serve the python app from a web server at 10.0.1.161, you have to put in your own in the manifest.

 ## python application
 The server application is in file server-stream-track.py Note that first line in .py needs to have the Nix path to python.